elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/while-for-loop.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> You can use a label to break out of two nested for loops.
-The label is targeted by the break directive to ensure that both loops are halted.
+  <div><strong>Interview Response:</strong> You can use a label to break out of two nested for loops, and the break directive targets the label to ensure that both loops halt.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />